sockeqwe/website-old/_posts/2015-08-18-dont-interrupt-user-flow.md

       return false;
     }

-    // We begin to move the finger on the screen (not released finger from screen) if (action == MotionEvent.ACTION_MOVE && startViewHolder != null) {
+    // Move the finger on the screen (not released finger from screen yet) if (action == MotionEvent.ACTION_MOVE && startViewHolder != null) {

       float xDif = Math.abs(xStart - e.getX());